 What are the Benefits of Irish Sea Moss

 The benefits of Irish Sea Moss as almost endless.
 This is why it is becoming recognized as the marine Superfood of the Year.
-This powerful Superfood contains 92 out of 102 essential minerals required by the human body including, but not limited to:
+This powerful Superfood is popularly believed to contain 92 out of 102 essential minerals required by the human body including, but not limited to:

 - Potassium Chloride